NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ~~~~~~~~~~

 If entering air leakage as ACH or CFM at a user-specific pressure, additional information is entered in ``/HPXML/Building/BuildingDetails/Enclosure/AirInfiltration/AirInfiltrationMeasurement``.
+For example, ACH50 (ACH at 50 Pascals) is a commonly obtained value from a blower door measurement.

   ====================================  ======  =====  ===========  =========  =======  ===============================================
   Element                               Type    Units  Constraints  Required   Default  Notes